 Although Defendants may contend that any or all of these options would prove difficult to establish or operate, "least restrictive means" does not mean the most convenient way for the government.
 Even if the government claims these or other options would not be as effective or efficient as the Mandate, "a court should not assume a plausible, less restrictive alternative would be ineffective."
 United States v.
 Playboy Entm't Grp., Inc., 529 U.S. 803, 824 (2000) (emphasis added).
 In fact, if a less restrictive alternative would serve the government's purpose, "the legislature must use that alternative."
 Id. at 813.
 The asserted interests of health and equality "cannot be invoked as a talismanic incantation to support any [law]."
 United States v.
 Robel, 389 U.S. 258, 263 (1967).
-Thus, Plaintiffs are likely to succeed on their RFRA claim.
+Therefore, as a matter of law, Plaintiffs should be awarded summary judgment on their RFRA claim (Count I).